This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 Eat Mole

 Mole is the rich and highly complex sauce that Oaxaca is so famous for.
-Mole is normally made with 20 different ingredients or more, ranging from chilli peppers to nuts to chocolate to tomato.
+Mole is normally made with 20 different ingredients or more, ranging from chili peppers to nuts to chocolate to tomato.
 It is usually served over meat and rice.

 With exactly seven different kinds, make sure to try them all before leaving Oaxaca!

-Hotels in Oaxaca, Mexico
+Hotels In Oaxaca, Mexico

 Hacienda Los Laureles